World News | US Has Biggest COVID-19 Testing Programme in the World: Trump | LatestLY

-Washington, Jul 14 (PTI) The United States has the biggest COVID-19 testing programme in the world, better than big countries like Russia, China, India and Brazil, President Donald Trump said on Monday, asserting that America has "just about the lowest mortality rate" due to the disease in the world.
+Washington, Jul 14 (PTI) The US has the world's biggest COVID-19 testing programme which is better than countries like India, China, Russia and Brazil, President Donald Trump has said, asserting that America has one of the lowest mortality rates anywhere.

 "We have one of the lowest mortality rates anywhere," Trump said at a White House roundtable.
 More than 34 lakh Americans have tested positive for COVID-19 so far and over 1,37,000 have died due to the disease, both of which are the largest numbers among all the countries.